 Karate quotes coming from some of the foremost masters of the discipline can contain important wisdom, whether about the practical and functional side of karate or the deeper, more spiritual aspects of it.
 These quotes also contain important life lessons that can benefit one and all, even people not remotely connected to the world of karate.

-Here are some handpicked famous karate quotes that can bring you inspiration any time, and helps you move through your karate journey with the right mindset.
+Here are some handpicked famous karate quotes that can bring you inspiration any time, and helps you move through your martial arts journey with the right mindset.

 “Karate has no philosophy.
 Some people think that the tradition of Karate came from Buddhism and Karate has a connection with the absolute, space and universe, but I don’t believe in that.
 My philosophy is to knock my opponent out, due to the use of only one technique.
 One finishing blow!”